Cross-Examination of Fact Witnesses: The Common Law Perspective

 IBA Rules on the Taking of Evidence in International Arbitration (2010), Article 8: ‘The Arbitral Tribunal shall at all times have complete control over the Evidentiary Hearing.
 The Arbitral Tribunal may limit or exclude any question to, answer by or appearance of a witness if it considers such question, answer, or appearance to be irrelevant, immaterial, burdensome, duplicative, or covered by a reason for objection.’

-See R D Kent, ‘An Introduction to Cross-Examining Witnesses in International Arbitration’, April 2006, Transnational Dispute Management, Volume 3, issue 2, fn 6.
+See R D Kent, ‘An Introduction to Cross-Examining Witnesses in International Arbitration’, Transnational Dispute Management (April 2006), Volume 3, Issue 2, footnote 6.

-L W Newman and R D Hill, The Leading Arbitrators’ Guide to International Arbitration (3rd Ed, Juris, 2014), p.
+L W Newman and R D Hill, The Leading Arbitrators’ Guide to International Arbitration, Third edition (Juris, 2014), p.
 684.